 The best first aid which you can get is to smell some natural fragrance oils, listen to the sounds of nature, feel something warm and nice on your skin.

 Our body has a way slower rhythm than our brilliant mind.
 It takes some time to turn off the amygdala´s alarm and feel the joy from the present moment.
 Most people need many hours of relaxing practices just to have a taste of this experience.
 Our habits make us come back to the old patterns and stressful life and we need to repeat and re-learn how to relax over and over again.

 4. Just Notice Your Body Sensations

 Meditators often use concentration on the breath.
-A somatic psychotherapist would suggest to focus on the movements and changes of your body sensations.
-In our sessions the main tool is a big variety of pleasurable, sensual touches.
+A somatic psychotherapist would suggest focusing on the movements and changes of your body sensations.
+In our sessions, the main tool is a big variety of pleasurable, sensual touches.
 You do not have to do much work, because our therapists initiate it and direct all your attention to your body.
-Mental activity does not seem to be so overwhelming after some time.
-It is like to be consumed by an interesting movie or play which consists of sensuous experiences instead of pictures.
+The mental activity does not seem to be so overwhelming after some time.
+It is like being consumed by an interesting movie or play which consists of sensuous experiences instead of pictures.